rslassman/Interactive-Lab-Hub/Lab 3/README.md

 Storyboard and/or use a Verplank diagram to design a speech-enabled device.
 (Stuck?
 Make a device that talks for dogs.
 If that is too stupid, find an application that is better than that.)

-\*\***Post your storyboard and diagram here.**\*\*
+\*\***Post your storyboard and diagram here.**\*\* **Problem:** Baking bread in the oven usually takes several hours and includes multiple rises at different lengths of time and different temperatures.
+Not only can it be difficult to keep track of the rises and temperatures, ovens that beep both to indicate time and tempuratue changes can be confusing.
+The smart oven device sketched below would allow the user to read in the baking instructions and the smart oven would then speak out the steps rather than simply beeping.
+The issue of not understanding the meaning of the beeps is even more pronounced in settings where there are two ovens (e.g. roasting a chicken in the top oven and making bread in the bottom oven).

 Write out what you imagine the dialogue to be.
 Use cards, post-its, or whatever method helps you develop alternatives or group responses.

+**Dialogue:**

+User: [looks at recipie] Today I am going to bake a loaf of bread.
+This requires 4 steps in the oven.
+Let me start by entering these steps into the over interface [types in steps].
+- Step 1: Proof yeast.
+Set oven to proofing and proof for 5 - 10 minutes
+- Stpe 2: First rise.
+Set oven to proofing and let rise for 1.5 hours
+- Step 3: Second rise.
+Set oven to proofing and let rise for 45 minutes - 1 hour
+- Step 4: Bake.
+Set oven to 350 and bake for 30 - 35 minutes.

+Device: Ok, so today we are going to make bread in the top oven.
+First we will proof the yeast, then rise one, rise two and lastly bake the loaf.
+The oven will be ready for proofing in 1 minute.

+Device: Oven is ready for proofing yeast, timer is set for 5 minutes. [when the oven door shuts after the user puts in the yeast, the timer begins].

+Device:

 \*\***Please describe and document your process.**\*\*